magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/iotracker-multi-sensor-tracker.md

 {% include /docs/devices-library/blocks/basic/thingsboard-add-lorawan-device-through-integration-block.liquid target-integration-types=targetIntegrationTypes %}

-## Check data on ThingsBoard
+## Check data on IoT Hub

-After the device is connected to the network server and ThingsBoard, you can check received and converted data on the platform for this device.
+After the device is connected to the network server and IoT Hub, you can check received and converted data on the platform for this device.

 To do this, open **Entities** menu section and select **Devices**.
 Click on the device name to open the device details page.